 There are strict eligibility requirements for anyone seeking a monetary award through the CFTC whistleblower program.
 A person or group of people could be eligible if they provide information to the CFTC about a suspected violation.
 The information provided to the CFTC must be original.
 This designation means that it is information regarding a suspected violation that is not already known to CFTC investigators.
 This information must be either derived from first-hand knowledge or from the independent analysis of publicly available information.

 Not all actionable information will lead to an award, as this information must be provided voluntarily.
 Information is only considered voluntary if it was provided by a whistleblower prior to any official request for the information.
-In other words, no whistleblower award is available for documents or evidence requested or demanded by CFTC investigators.
+In other words, no award is available for documents or evidence requested or demanded by CFTC investigators, which a whistleblower lawyer could explain further.

 Unlike other whistleblower programs, it is possible to seek an award from the CFTC anonymously.
 A Charleston CFTC whistleblower attorney could assist with filing a claim in a way that protects the whistleblower’s identity.
 As long as the CFTC has the means to contact a whistleblower, it could be possible to obtain an award.
 That said, the requirements for obtaining an anonymous award are different from the standard procedure.
 The good news is that it is possible to rely on the representation of an attorney to facilitate this process.